-The intimacy which kept this reserved and thoughtful man close to our college life and activity continued as it did with all of us in the Central Conference of American Rabbis, for as we mentioned before, when we entered the Conference, almost half of the membership were former schoolmates.
+The intimacy which kept this reserved and thoughtful man close to our college life and activity continued as it did with all of us in the Central Conference of American Rabbis, for when we entered the Conference almost half of the membership were former schoolmates.
 He could easily have kept his membership in the Conference down to a nominal, professional affiliation, much as a busy physician might belong to the American Medical Association without taking part in its organizational activities or even attending its conventions.
-If that had happened with bba Silver, it would have been understood - regretted but forgiven - because very scon, he became deeply involved in significant Jewish work outside the scope of our direct rabbinical professional concerns.
-He became very quickly the outstanding young man in the Zionist movement in America, so on one of the coming leaders, and after a while, the leader.
+If that had happened with Abba Silver, it would have been understood-regretted but forgiven-because very soon he became deeply involved in significant Jewish work outside the scope of our direct rabbinical professional concerns.
+He became very quickly the outstanding young man in the Zionist movement in America, soon one of the coming leaders, and after a while, the leader.
 He contributed more than any other American Jew to the establishment of the independent State of Israel.
 All this work of his involved him in endless political battles in the Zionist organization, constant involvement with the raising of money, frequent visits to Washington for discussion with government officials, great rallies and protest meetings all over the country, and participation in the World Zionist Congresses.
 This could understandably have taken away from our professional organizational contacts.
 Yet he never permitted it to do so; the rabbinate meant too much to him as a life calling, and the intimacy of our family life at the college put the impress of brotherliness upon him.
 For very many years, he always managed to come to our Conference, if only for a day or two.
-He never failed to give a paper or a sermon or a lecture when the Program Committee asked him to do so.
+He never failed to give a paper or a sermon or a lecture when the program committee asked him to do so.

-Of course, in his attendance at the Conferences, he could frequently serve the Zionist cause which was so dear to him.
+Of course, in his attendance at the conferences, he could frequently serve the Zionist cause which was so dear to him.
 Every year we had resolutions which tried somehow to balance the traditional anti-Zionism of the older generation and the growing interest in Zionism of the younger.
 We constantly had debates on the wording of our resolutions on Palestine and Zionism.
-All this was important to him, but that was not the reason for his attendance at Conferences.
+All this was important to him, but that was not the reason for his attendance at conferences.
 He never regarded the Conference as merely or primarily one more institution which he could use to further the Zionist cause.
-The Conference itself was precious to him as a professional organization of the Reform rabbinate, his beloved calling, and also because of the boyhood friendship and comradeship which our College life instilled in him and in us all.
-Therefore he continued in his attendance and his service to the Conference and, when the time came, became our President and served magnificently as the leader of our profession.
+The Conference itself was precious to him as a professional wheneoually day to)